EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ---
 ## Overview

-The project uses **Lean 4** to formalize axioms, definitions, and theorems, enabling rigorous computer-verified proofs connecting foundational mathematics with cutting-edge geometric enumeration.
+The project uses **Lean 4** to formalize axioms, definitions, and theorems, enabling rigorous computer-verified proofs of Apollonius problems and variannts, connecting foundational mathematics with cutting-edge geometric enumeration.
+In the future, other theorems beyond this minimal working example can be developed (see project roadmap and conjectures).
 The main repo is [Visit the Virtual Set Theory GitHub Repository](https://github.com/EnumerativeGeometry/enumerativegeometry.github.io)

 ## Repository Structure